George Edwin Yates

 George Edwin Yates (14 May 1871 – 16 July 1959), often referred to as Gunner Yates, was an Australian politician.
-He was an Australian Labor Party member of the Australian House of Representatives from 1914 to 1919 and from 1922 to 1931, representing the electorate of Adelaide.
+He was an Australian Labor Party member of the House of Representatives from 1914 to 1919 and from 1922 to 1931, representing the electorate of Adelaide.

 Early life

 Yates was born at Bradley in Staffordshire, England.
 He came to Australia at the age of seven and was educated at the Flinders Street School in Adelaide.
 He began working at the age of twelve in Weller's leather grindery in Rundle Street, then six months later began as a japanner at A. M. Simpson & Son, going on to work as a forwarding clerk, commercial traveller and shop assistant for the same firm.
 In September 1911 he was selected as secretary to the Agricultural Implement Makers' Union and resigned from A. M. Simpson & Son after 27 years.
 In the same month, he was elected as the first permanent secretary of the United Labor Party, serving until January 1914.